Shaw Farm, Dracut

-Dairy farming has been a part of Massachusetts agriculture ever since the early settlers brought cows to Plymouth in 1624.
+Dairy farming has been a part of Massachusetts agriculture ever since settlers brought cows to Plymouth in 1624.
 Then, dairy products were primarily made for home use.
-However, with the movement of populations from the farm to the cities at the turn of the century, it became necessary to improve the quality of milk and make it a commercially viable product.
-The dairy industry has evolved throughout the years with the development and changes in technology, transportation and public policy.
+The movement of people from farms to the cities in the 1700s made it necessary to improve the quality of milk and make it available to everyone.

 Dairy farming is essential to the vitality Massachusetts agriculture and is part of our cultural tradition.
 Dairy farming maintains 113,600 acres of open space and land preservation in the state.
 This land provides a beautiful landscape available for recreation, wildlife habitats and scenery.
 Dairy farming circulates approximately $40 million to local economies.
 Dairy farmers and their cows work hard every day to produce approximately 246 million pounds of fresh, nutritious milk.
 The dairy industry has evolved over time with changes in technology, transportation, and public policy.
 Many Massachusetts dairy farms use “green” farming practices and work towards energy efficiency.